 PostgreSQL INTEGER Data Type With Examples

+PostgreSQL provides the INTEGER or INT data type that occupies 32-bit(4 bytes) of memory.
+It is the common data type that is utilized for storing numeric values.
+Its range starts from -2,147,483,648 to +2,147,483,647 numbers.
 The INTEGER data type is classified into multiple types, i.e., INTEGER, BIGINT, and SMALLINT.
 These data types have different storage sizes and ranges for storing numeric values.
-Users can not store the values which are exceeding the allocated range of a particular data type otherwise will encounter an error.
-Today, we will guide you about the INTEGER data type along with different examples in PostgreSQL.
+Users can not store the values that exceed the allocated range of a particular data type otherwise they will encounter an error.

-Example 1: Create a Column With INTEGER Data Type in PostgreSQL
+Step 1: Create a Column With INTEGER Data Type in PostgreSQL

 First of all, let’s create a table in the PostgreSQL database using the “CREATE TABLE” statement: